-Imagine you wake up on a Saturday morning, and you check your inbox.
+Imagine you waking on a Saturday morning, and you check your inbox.

 You swipe through hundreds of emails.
-You found upcoming music artists demanding your price to upload their Singles.
+You find upcoming music artists demanding your price to upload their Singles.

 But it’s crucial I expose certain secrets to you before you start.
 I’ll reveal how to create your blog, and then I’ll cap the wine with how you can drive massive traffic to your music blog after learning how to start a music blog.

 Music blogging isn’t stressful, but you’ll think it’s tough.
 You might once assume it takes a long-term wait to start making money.
 At the same time, music blogging is a fast track to the income stream.
 You’ll soon understand why.